jessefitz/nonfudgery-blog/index.markdown

 NonFudgery is a platform crafted for teachers and students eager to harness the power of AI in the learning journey.
 Designed to foster collaboration, our platform offers a unique environment where AI:

 - Serves as a supportive tool for students, enhancing understanding and creativity.
-- Empowers educators with the transparency and guidance they need to guide foster a healthy relationship with generative tools and technology.
+- Empowers educators with the transparency and guidance they need to foster a healthy relationship with generative tools and technology.

 ## The Big Idea